adam-r-kowalski/atom/README.md

 ### Pattern Matching

-Wave supports pattern matching, which is a way of checking a given sequence of tokens for the presence of the constituents of some pattern.
+Atom supports pattern matching, which is a way of checking a given sequence of tokens for the presence of the constituents of some pattern.
 It's a powerful tool for working with complex data structures.

 ```atom